 Home Equity Line of Credit, is a secondary mortgage loan where you can lend for business purposes.

 The home equity loan rates are relatively cheaper than traditional sources of credit.

 A Home Equity Line of Credit (HELOC) can be a cheap source of credit to meet the short-term demands of your business.
-Since it is a line of credit, you can manage this type of loan with more flexibility than a long-term home equity loan or higher interest business loan.
-However, you also may want to explore the risks of secondary mortgage and consider all other business credit sources before taking a HELOC.
+Since it is a line of credit, you can manage this loan more flexibly than a long-term home equity loan used for business or higher-interest business loans.
+However, you also may want to explore the risks of a secondary mortgage and consider all other business credit sources before taking a HELOC.

 What is a HELOC?